Oil shippers decry judge ruling on Seaway pipeline tariffs

-NEW YORK (Reuters) - A ruling by a federal judge to cut agreed tariffs on a major oil pipeline has drawn fire from the energy industry which says it could jeopardize billions of dollars of future investment.
+NEW YORK, Oct 24 (Reuters) - A ruling by a federal judge to cut agreed tariffs on a major oil pipeline has drawn fire from the energy industry which says it could jeopardize billions of dollars of future investment.

 The provisional ruling last month, if approved by the U.S. Federal Energy Regulatory Commission (FERC), would reduce so-called “committed” rates already agreed in contracts last year to ship oil on the Oklahoma-to-Texas Seaway pipeline.
 The rates were settled with shippers to ensure the operators had enough guaranteed revenue to justify the investment in the line.